Union College: Admissions

-For the Class of 2022 (enrolling fall 2018), Union College received 6,716 applications and accepted 2,598 (38.7%), with 571 enrolling.
-The middle 50% range of SAT scores of enrolled freshmen was 620-700 for reading and writing, and 650-730 for math, while the middle 50% range of the ACT composite score was 28–32.
-The average high school grade point average (GPA) was 3.40.
+For the Class of 2029, Union College received 9,249 applications and accepted 4,019 (43.5%).
+The middle 50% range of SAT scores of admitted freshmen was 1370–1490 for math + reading, while the middle 50% range of the ACT composite score was 31–34.

 Undergraduate research

-Undergraduate research at Union College had its origin in the first third of the 20th century, when chemistry professor Charles Hurd began involving students in his colloid chemistry investigations.
+Undergraduate research at Union College had its origin in the first third of the 20th century when chemistry professor Charles Hurd began involving students in his colloid chemistry investigations.
 Since then, undergraduate research has taken hold in all disciplines at the college, making this endeavor what has been termed "the linchpin" of the Union education.
 By the mid-1960s several disciplines at Union had established a senior research thesis requirement, and in 1978 the college began funding faculty-mentored student research in all disciplines.
 This was followed by the creation of funded summer research opportunities, again in all disciplines at the college, in 1986.

-Examples of possible programs include summer undergraduate research, in which students are supported each summer by the college on independent projects with a sponsoring faculty member; the National Conference on Undergraduate Research, to which Union sends one of the largest contingents to its national conference each year where the students present their work and interact with peers from colleges and universities across the country; general internships at such nearby sites as General Electric's Global Research Center; and the Steinmetz Symposium day.
-On a Friday in May, over 300 students, previously carrying out research within the past year, present their research and projects to their fellow students, teachers, staff, and visitors.
-Students also have the school day off, and presentations take form in slideshows, performances, lectures, and many other creative forms.

 Study abroad programs

 Union College makes available a variety of opportunities for formal study outside the United States, the most popular of which are the Terms Abroad Programs.
 Currently, Terms Abroad are offered for residence and study on nearly every continent, some in cooperation with Hobart and William Smith Colleges.
 In the 2009–2010 school year, programs were offered in 22 countries or regions around the world.

 Every year Union College also offers a variety of mini-terms (three-week programs during the winter break or at the beginning of the summer vacation).
-In the 2009–2010 school year, mini-terms were offered in 11 regions or countries (including the United States).

-Every student in one of Union College's engineering programs is required to have an international experience prior to graduating from the college through some form of Terms Abroad, International Internships, International Design Projects, or a Mini-Term Abroad.
-Engineering Terms Abroad are currently offered in the Czech Republic, France, Germany, and Mexico.